 As the world becomes more conscious of the environment and the need for conservation of natural resources, many new opportunities are available for welding engineers.
 These opportunities include the design and manufacture of automobiles, trucks and airplanes that are lighter, safer and more fuel efficient, with improved environment control systems.
 The exploration of space brings the opportunity of designing and manufacturing space probes and space shuttles.

-Some employers of welding engineering students include Babcock & Wilcox Co., Boeing, Caterpiller Inc., Edison Welding Institute (EWI), John Deere, Lincoln Electric Co., and Wolf Robotics.
+Some employers of welding engineering students include Babcock & Wilcox Co., Boeing, Caterpillar Inc., Edison Welding Institute (EWI), John Deere, Lincoln Electric Co., and Wolf Robotics.

 Interested in a career in the STEM fields?